-Coronavirus: India reports first COVID-19 death in Karnataka, total number of cases cross 70
+Coronavirus: India reports first COVID-19 death in Karnataka; Justin Trudeau’s wife tests positive

 The coronavirus has now infected more than 125,288 people globally.